Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 210-211 Broad Street, Birmingham: Heritage Statement

-Project snapshot: new build in response to emerging city requirements
+Project snapshot: new build to meet emerging city requirements

-Client need: certainty regarding the significance of the non-designated building on the site, which required a thorough understanding of the building’s significance and additional evidence in response to a neighbouring developer’s objections
+Client need: certainty regarding the significance of the non-designated building on the site.
+This required a thorough understanding of the building’s significance and additional evidence to respond to a neighbouring developer’s objections.

-- understood constraints of adaptive reuse, which would ordinarily be the preferred option
+- we understood constraints of adaptive reuse, which would ordinarily be the preferred option

-- a survey of the building provided a sufficiently thorough understanding of the building to obviate the need for planning conditions
+- our survey of the building provided a sufficiently thorough understanding of the building to obviate the need for planning conditions

-- provided Court Collaboration Limited with proportionate and timely responses to objections
+- we provided Court Collaboration Limited with proportionate and timely responses to objections

-- added value to the heritage input by identifying the irony in the heritage objection posed by a neighbour
+- added value to the heritage input by identifying and arguing against the irony in the heritage objection posed by a neighbour

-- a survey of the building, as part of the heritage assessment participant in the planning application to provide sufficient levels of confidence for all parties
+- are experienced in surveying historic buildings, as part of the heritage assessment within planning applications, to provide sufficient levels of confidence for all parties

 - saved time and money by reducing the need for planning conditions through an accurate and detailed planning application submission